In this post we talk about:

 Any visually perceptive distinctive sign, when not prohibited under law, is susceptible of registration as a mark.
 It will be possible to file nominative, figurative, word & device or three-dimensional trademarks.

-Once the application has been filed it will be submitted to a preliminary formal examination and then is published for opposition purposes.
+Once the application has been filed, it will be submitted to a preliminary formal examination and then it is published for opposition purposes.
 An opposition may be filed within 60 days from publication.
-The applicant has 60 days to file a non mandatory reply to the opposition.
+The applicant has 60 days to file a not mandatory reply to the opposition.

 A certificate of registration will be granted after the application has been allowed and payment of the corresponding fees has been proved.

 Validity and duration of a trademark in Brazil